 - Checkout & cart page

-Another good tactic is to be generous and to extend the deadline for returns.
-This works because it gives customers peace of mind and plenty of time to see if the item is the right fit.
+Another good tactic is to be generous and extend the deadline for returns.
+This works because it gives customers peace of mind and ample time to see if the item fits.

 For example, Zappos is a top-leading brand that offers returns within 365 days of purchase.
 With so much time to test out the product and return it, customers may even forget to return the item in the first place!

 One of the best ways to prevent returns is to understand why customers are returning your items in the first place.
 One way to collect this information is through customer surveys.